salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ### Heroku App setup

+Once file is posted to FTP we can load it and then copy it to PG db.
+Heroku app that is build for this was written on TypeScript which then compiled to node.js.
+It is a good practice to write projects in TypeScript,  small slowness on the beginning in development will pay you off when your project will start growing.

+Usually you will run Export/Import as [one off dynos](https://devcenter.heroku.com/articles/one-off-dynos) [scheduled jobs](https://devcenter.heroku.com/articles/scheduler).

 * Ensure pg connection string is set in /src/script/export_data.ts and /src/script/load_data.ts
 * Ensure sftp credentials are set in /src/lib/fileManager.ts
+* setup in src/script/load_data.ts
+  * `pgConnectionString` is variable to store PG connection string
+  * `sourceFileName` is variable to store file name in ftp folder
+  * `sourceFilePath` is variable to store file path on ftp

+* changes to src/script/load_data.sh
+  * `_TableName` - schema.table_name value where to load data
+  * `_TableFields` - comma separated list of fields which also should match columns in csv file.
+  * `_OldTableName` - temporary table name

 * run `grunt default-watch`

 ### Running Jobs